sikopet/blog/posts/http.md

 ...
 ```

-* content type - what format will be seletcted to represent a given resource
+Content type - what format will be seletcted to represent a given resource
- * `application/octet-stream` - a plain sequence of bytes for which server can
-     quarantee no more specific interpretation
+* `application/octet-stream` - a plain sequence of bytes for which server can quarantee no more specific interpretation
 * `text/html`
-* content encoding - if the format ^ is text, what encoding wil be used to turn
-    text code points into bytes
+Content encoding - if the format ^ is text, what encoding wil be used to turn text code points into bytes
 * `charset=utf-8`
 ```
 Content-Type: text/html; charset=utf-8
 ```